Bieliakov/Python_Django_blog/readme.md

 Hi everyone!
 My name is Serhii and this is my project's repository.
-This project is the project that I'm working on during my studying in Bionic University (Python Web direction) .
+I work on the project during my studying in Bionic University (Python Web direction).
 The project - is my personal blog.
 Technologies that I'm using are the following ones:

 On the server-side:
 - Python 3.4.3;